 - Owners of the dealership

 - Corporate officers of the dealership

 Are there limitations on the types of vehicles the plates may be used upon?

-If the dealer charges customers a fee for the uses above, dealer plates cannot be displayed on the vehicle.
+If the dealer charges customers a fee for the uses listed above, dealer plates cannot be displayed on the vehicle.

-New or used and wholesale dealers may display standard plates on vehicles in a dealer’s inventory.
+Motor vehicle dealers may display standard plates on vehicles in a dealer’s inventory.
 Ad valorem tax is not due when this occurs.

 When a motor vehicle is withdrawn from inventory, the licensed dealer shall purchase an Alabama license plate and register the vehicle.

-Disclaimer: This brochure provides an overview of the dealer license and license plate requirements.
-For more details, please read Sections 40-12-390 through 40-12-400 and 40-12-264, Code of Alabama 1975.
+For details, please see Sections 40-12-390 through 40-12-400 and 40-12-264, Code of Alabama 1975.